 Throwable Device

 These are designed to be thrown to a person in the water.
-On most pleasure craft, buoyant heaving lines at least 15m in length are necessary equipment.
+On most small craft, buoyant heaving lines at least 15m in length are necessary equipment.
 Other throwable devices include lifebuoys (at least 61cm in diameter).
-They are not designed to be worn and must be supplemented by wearable Lifejacket.
+They are not designed to be worn and must be supplemented by wearable Lifejacket or PFD.
 It is important to keep these devices immediately available for emergencies, and they should not be used for small children, non-swimmers, or unconscious people.